pypa/pip-audit/CONTRIBUTING.md

 should also work.

-If you're on a system that has GNU Make, you can use the convenience targets included in the `Makefile` that comes in the `pip-audit` repository.
+If you're on a system that has GNU Make, you can use the convenience targets included in the `Makefile` that comes in the `pip-audit` repository detailed below.
 But this isn't required; all steps can be done without Make.

 ## Development steps